KyleBanks/commuter/README.md

 ## Install

+Download the appropriate `commuter` binary from the [Releases](https://github.com/KyleBanks/commuter/releases) page.

-If you have a working Go installation, you can install `commuter` like so:
+Alternatively, if you have a working Go installation, you can install `commuter` like so:

 ```sh
 $ go get github.com/KyleBanks/commuter
 ```

-Otherwise, download `commuter` from the [Releases](https://github.com/KyleBanks/commuter/releases) page.

-Run `commuter -help` to ensure you have properly installed the application.

 ## Usage